 For Navy Federal members who are military service members, the VA loan offers a 0% down payment option and low interest rates.
 The interest rates are fixed and there’s no mortgage insurance.
 Plus, you can access terms ranging between 10 years and 30 years.

-With slightly higher interest rates compared to a VA loan, the Military Choice option offer easier qualifications.
-Similarly, it provides 100% financing so you don’t have to worry about a down payment, and there’s also no PMI.
+With slightly higher rates than a VA loan, the Military Choice option offer easier qualifications.
+Similarly, it provides 100% financing so you don’t have to worry about a down payment, and there’s also no private mortgage insurance (PMI).
 With a fixed rate, you can also select loan terms between 16 years and 30 years.

 Conventional Fixed Rate

-Navy Federal offers conventional fixed rate mortgages for all credit union members.
+Navy Federal Credit Union offers conventional fixed-rate mortgages for all credit union members.
 There’s a minimum down payment of 5% and you don’t have to add PMI to your monthly payment.
 The loan terms are flexible, starting as quick as 10 years and as long as 30 years.
 This helps you pick the length that works best for your monthly budget.

 100% Financing HomeBuyers Choice